realgo/tarzan/README.md

-Tarzan De-Duplicated TAR Backups for Amazon Glacier
+TARzan De-Duplicated TAR Backups for Amazon Glacier
 ===================================================

-Tarzan is a backup tool meant for use with Amazon Glacier and other similar types of cloud storage.
+TARzan is a backup tool meant for use with Amazon Glacier and other similar types of cloud storage.
 It will de-duplicate, encrypt, and authenticate the backup data for storage in a cloud storage service.